mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 - Make bio updateable

 ### Reviews
-- Users allowed to view only reviews written about others, not themselbes
+- Users allowed to wrie reviews only about others, not themselves

 ### Notifications
 - General notificaiton functionality, for group invites, session dates, etc

 ### Groups
-- Groups have an option to be private or public
-- Users may post in a group page
+- Group posts sorted to have newest on top

 ### Study Sessions
 - Sessions will be sortable by date in addition to by course

+### Chat
+- Improved chat user interface
+- Private chats between certain members

-### Admin
+### Usability Test
-- Developers will receive administrator priviledges
+- Test users will provide feedback on the current state of the app